Grande Hermine: Replicas

-A life-size wooden replica of the vessel was featured at the Expo 67 in Montreal (1967) where she served as a floating restaurant.
+A life-size wooden replica of the vessel was built in Quebec in 1914 and was featured at the Expo 67 in Montreal (1967) where she served as a floating restaurant.
 Following the Expo the replica was moved to Quebec City and put on static display in an artificial pond located in a city park, where she remained for at least three decades; poorly maintained.
 She was broken up in the same park where she sat for years.

-Another unrelated replica, possibly based on the steel hull of a 1914 ferry or a 1941 icebreaker, was purchased by a businessman with the intention of moving her to Ontario and re-opening the restaurant, however, he did not have the funds to realize this, and the ship sits in Jordan Harbour, unused.
-In 2003, the ship was destroyed by what police called a suspicious fire, most likely the work of arsonists.
-The burned-out hull still sits in the harbor, located between the 55- and 57-kilometer markers on the Queen Elizabeth Way.
+Another unrelated replica, possibly based on the steel hull of a 1914 ferry or a 1941 icebreaker, was purchased by a businessman with the intention of moving her to Ontario and re-opening the restaurant or perhaps turning the boat into a casino, however, the person who was behind these ideas died before his ideas came to life.
+The ship was moved to Jordan Harbour in 1997 and sat there unused.
+In January 2003, the ship was destroyed by an arson fire.
+The burned-out hull sat in the harbour, located between the 55- and 57-kilometre markers on the Queen Elizabeth Way.